541 878-4020 MaxFlow air filter sales

 • Remove the inner cage from the outer foam element.

-• Using a cleaning solvent, such as Stoddard solvent or white gas, gently remove and flush as much of the old oil and dirt out of the element as possible.
+• Using a cleaning solvent, such as Stoddard solvent or white gas, soak the filter element so soften the filter oil and crud.
+Once softened, gently remove and flush as much of the old oil and dirt out of the element as possible.
 It is best to have two cleaning pans, one for the initial removal and one to work out the finer dirt.
 Be careful not to stretch or wring out the foam too aggressively, or it may tear.

 • Wash the element with warm, soapy water.
-We suggest using dish washing liquid (Ajax/Dawn) to remove the remaining dirt and solvent.
+We suggest using dish washing liquid (Palmolive Blue with Oyxclean, Ajax/Dawn) to remove the remaining dirt and solvent.

 • Thoroughly rinse, then towel off the element.
 It is important to allow the element to then completely air dry.